shivasaipulluri/resume-parser-llm/README.md

-# 📂 DistilBERT Resume Classifier
+# 📂 Resume Parsing Using An LLM

 ## 📌 Project Summary
-The **DistilBERT Resume Classifier** is a machine learning project that automates **resume parsing, segmentation, and classification** using transformer-based NLP models.
+The **Resume Parser LLM** is a machine learning project that automates **resume parsing, segmentation, and classification** using transformer-based NLP models.

 The pipeline extracts resume text (from `.docx`), processes it into structured JSON, and trains a classifier to categorize resume segments (education, skills, projects, experience, etc.).